 Voodoo Virgin Tours OXE300

-Double OXE200 installation for tourist attraction Voodoo in the Virgin Islands
+Twin OXE300 installation for tourist charters Voodoo in the Virgin Islands

 Catamaran powered by OXE Diesel